versen/versen.github.io/content/works/masters-thesis-projects.md

 However, universities also all have their own way of working, and have certain companies that they have already have relationships with.
 This working group will try to get an overview of how master students get connected with companies in the different VERSEN partners, and if suitable, it will then come with a proposal to provide a national platform to connect master students to companies.

+For more detail, please refer to the current [Call for Participation](/contents/works/masters-thesis-projects-call-for-participation).

 ## Members

 * Marieke Huisman (Leader)
 * Mauricio Aniche
 * Daniel Strüber
+* Ana Oprescu